-Louise Patterson Chief Financial Officer Designate
+Louise Patterson Chief Financial Officer

-Louise was appointed Vice Chief Financial Officer in 2023 and Chief Financial Officer Designate in 2024.
+Louise was appointed Chief Financial Officer in 2024 having been Vice Chief Financial Officer since 2023.
 She joined the Group in 2005 and qualified as a Chartered Management Accountant in 2007 and has held a number of senior roles within the Group including Energia Finance Director from 2018 to 2022.